rmst/yoke/README.md

 gamepadtool   # to run
 ```

+### Multiple virtual devices on the same machine
+Each `yoke` process creates one virtual device.
+To run multiple processes on the same machine make sure to give them different `--id` numbers (any integer greater than 0).

 ### Security
 The communication between the Linux client and the Android app are unencrypted UDP messages.
 You should therefore use it in networks you trust.
 However, if you are not in a trusted environment you can always create one via USB or Bluetooth.
 Just enable USB or Bluetooth tethering on your Android device and connect your Linux computer.
 This will create a mini-network for just your Phone and Computer and Yoke will work as usual.